mongodb/specifications/source/crud/bulk-write.md

 If the document to be inserted does not contain an `_id` field, drivers MUST generate a new [`ObjectId`](../objectid.rst) and add it as the `_id` field at the beginning of the document.

-When a user executes a bulk write with an unacknowledged write concern, drivers MUST check the size of the insert document to verify that it does not exceed `maxBsonObjectSize`.
-For acknowledged bulk writes, drivers MAY rely on the server to return an error if the document exceeds `maxBsonObjectSize`.
-The value for `maxBsonObjectSize` can be retrieved from the selected server's `hello` response.

 #### Update